-Identities of three Americans kidnapped at gunpoint in Mexico made public
+Identities of four Americans kidnapped at gunpoint in Mexico made public

 Christina Hickson says her son, 28-year-old Zindell Brown, is one of the group of four Americans who drove across the US border with Mexico on Friday, crossing into Matamoros, Tamaulipas, in a white minivan, reported WPDE.

-The South Carolina news channel also reported that two of the others kidnapped are Shaeed Woodard and Tay McGee, both from Lake City, South Carolina.
+The news channel also reported that two of the others kidnapped are Shaeed Woodard, from Lake City, South Carolina, and Latavia ‘Tay’ McGee, who is from Myrtle Beach.
+The women are cousins, according to their family.

-The fourth member of the group is a woman who grew up in Lake City but now lives in Myrtle Beach, the channel reported.
+The fourth member of the group is is Eric James Williams, whose North Carolina diver’s license was found at the scene, reported ABC News.

 Ms Hickson told WPDE that her son went on the trip to support a friend having a medical procedure in Mexico, and says she recognised him from footage of the shocking incident.